XDUzhangzy/DisCo/README.md

-# DisCo-iFormer
+# DisCo-Former

-This repository provides a cleaned and modular implementation of DisCo-iFormer for EEG decoding experiments.
+This repository provides a cleaned and modular implementation of DisCo-Former for EEG decoding experiments.

 The codebase is organized around a simple training pipeline with separate modules for the model, dataset handling, training engine, and experiment entrypoint.